Dicke superradiant enhancement of the heat current in circuit QED: Impact of a parasitic bath

 Although we assume that this parasitic bath is weakly coupled to the system compared to the primary baths (\( \gamma_{\rm p} \ll \gamma_{\rm h}, \gamma_{\rm c} \)), its main effect is the breaking the conservation of \( \hat{J}^2 \).
 Therefore, while the coupling strength \(\gamma_{\rm p}\) can be neglected when calculating the population within a given subspace, its influence is non-perturbative in determining the steady-state probabilities \( P_J \) of different subspaces.
 Hence, once we extract the values of $P_J$ from the numerics, we can still use the results of Sect.~\ref{ss:fixedsub} to determine the occupations $P(m_J|J)$ inside a given subspace.

-In Fig.~\ref{fig3} (a,c) we show how the heat current $\dot{Q}_{\rm h}$ is influenced by the {\it parasitic} bath.
-Panel (a) presents a scenario where both primary thermal baths have temperatures lower than \( T_0 \), with \( T_0/T_{\rm h} = 1 \) and \( T_0/T_{\rm c} = 3 \).
+In Fig.~\ref{fig3} (a,c) we show how the heat current $\dot{Q}_{\rm h}$, divided by $N$, is influenced by the {\it parasitic} bath.
+Panel (a) focuses on the low-temperature regime, i.e. when both primary thermal baths have temperatures lower than \( T_0 \), with \( T_0/T_{\rm h} = 1 \) and \( T_0/T_{\rm c} = 3 \).
 This corresponds to the system being effectively colder than $T_0$, \( T_0/T^* \approx 1.42\).
-A hot parasitic bath $T_0/T_{\rm p}\leq 1$ suppresses the heat current even below the independent case in Eq.~\eqref{eq:current_independent} (plotted as a black dashed line).
-In the particular case where \( T_{\rm p} \approx T^* \approx 1.42 T_0 \), the heat current coincides with the value derived for independent qubits, according to Eq.~\eqref{eq:current_independent}.
+As we can see, a hot parasitic bath $T_0/T_{\rm p}\leq 1$ (blue and orange dots) suppresses the heat current even below the independent case in Eq.~\eqref{eq:current_independent} (plotted as a black dashed line).
+In the particular case where \( T_{\rm p} \approx T^* \approx 1.42 T_0 \) (green dots), the heat current coincides with the value derived for independent qubits, according to Eq.~\eqref{eq:current_independent}.
 Under this condition, the parasitic bath has the only effect of suppressing the coherence between different qubits, rendering them effectively independent.
-However, when the parasitic bath is sufficiently cold $T_0/T_{\rm p}\geq 10$, the heat current $\dot{Q}^{\rm ind}_{\rm h}$ coincides with the one observed when the dynamics are constrained to a single subspace with \( J = N/2 \) ( represented by black triangles).
+However, when the parasitic bath is sufficiently cold $T_0/T_{\rm p}\geq 10$ (red and purple dots), the heat current $\dot{Q}^{\rm ind}_{\rm h}$ coincides with the one observed when the dynamics are constrained to a single subspace with \( J = N/2 \) ( represented by black triangles).
 Even in this single subspace, a super-extensive scaling in $N$ is absent.
-This absence is attributed to the low temperature of the baths, which maintains the system close to its ground state, leading to \( \langle -\hat{J}_z \rangle \approx N/2 \) in Eq.~\eqref{eq:heatcurrent4}, which corresponds to a linear behavior.
+This absence is attributed to the low-temperature regime of the baths, which maintains the system close to its ground state, leading to \( \langle -\hat{J}_z \rangle \approx N/2 \) in Eq.~\eqref{eq:heatcurrent4}, which corresponds to a linear behavior.